 That’s simple enough, right?

 Basically, you'll reverse the previous formula.

 Multiply the length by 72.

 If you aren’t too keen on busting out the calculator to figure out the conversions, there’s an even easier way.
 You can click on this conversion calculator.
 It’ll do all the work for you!
 You can convert points to inches or inches to points.
 It takes mere seconds.
 Just choose which conversion you want from the dropdown menu then put in the number you want to convert.
 Then click “Convert.”
 Here's a screenshot that shows how easy it is to use!

 The bigger the number, the thicker that paper.
 So a 24pt cardstock will be more substantial than a 12pt cardstock.
 So it depends on what you like the best.
 How thick do you want your printing paper to be for your project?
 I want to go over some other questions in the next section.

-Many brands like the natural look of craft paper.
-In the branding, the department is speaking eco-friendly, earthy and conscious.
+Many brands like the natural look of kraft paper.
+In the branding, the department is speaking eco-friendly, earthy, and conscious.
 Kraft cardstock is just another form of cardstock that is made with a different chemical process.
 It can also be bleached.
 The main bonus of using craft cardstock is it’s durability and resistance to tearing.

 In conclusion, the cover stock vs cardstock debate shows that there's not much difference.
 Both papers can usually serve the same purposes.
 Cardstock has less texture and is the best for any printing job due to its smooth nature and ink absorption.
 We hope you know everything you need to make the most informed decision.
+Printmoz also carries cheap vinyl banner print.
 Thanks for reading!